-Latitude/Longitude Location Name

-When latitude/longitude is used for DEP/ and/or DEST/, a location name must be entered in Other Information, after latitude/longitude.

-Edit the Other Information Field here, to include location name(s).
-Example: DEP/4214N08819W CRYSTAL LAKES Example: DEST/4214N08819W CRYSTAL LAKES
+Latitude/Longitude Location Name When latitude/longitude is used for DEP/ and/or name must be entered in Other Information, after latitude/longitude.
+Edit the Other Information Field here, to include Example: DEP/4214N08819W CRYSTAL LAKI Example: DEST/4214N08819W CRYSTAL LAN ES DEP/4400N08800W BLACKSBURG ~ \checkmark This text will replace the contents of the Other In nformation field.

-DEP/4400N08800W BLACKSBURG

-$\checkmark$

-This text will replace the contents of the Other Information field.

-ОК